-Automation with Mobile Robots in Logistics - How to Find the Right Use Case
+Automation with Mobile Robots (AGV&AMR) in Logistics - How to Find the Right Use Case

 Reading time: ca. 2 minutes